Catholic University of Rwanda

 The Jali Watoto Center is a flagship community engagement initiative dedicated to improving the lives of vulnerable children and strengthening families and communities.
 Through education, mentorship, health promotion, psychosocial support, and community outreach, the Center contributes to the holistic development of children while fostering sustainable social transformation.

-The Jali Watoto Center reflects CUR’s commitment to academic excellence, social responsibility, and integral human development by connecting education, research, innovation, and service.
+The Jali Watoto Center reflects CUR’s commitment to academic excellence, social responsibility, and integral human development.
+By connecting education, research, innovation, and service, the Center creates meaningful learning opportunities for students while generating a lasting positive impact on children, families, and communities across Rwanda.
+It stands as a model of university-driven social transformation and sustainable development.

 Program Objectives